Emerge/level-subkey/README.md

 + minimatch supports for hook and search.
 * the subkey must be escaped the PATH\_SEP by youself.
 * the hooks match key use wildchar(see minimatch) now.
-* remove the sublevels attributes and just cache all subkey objects into nut. no memory leak any more after close().
+* remove the sublevels attributes and just cache all subkey objects into nut. no memory leak any more after free().
   + add the sublevels property getter and setter to keep compatibility.
 + can filter in the stream.
   * options.filter = function(key, value) return